Meteor-Community-Packages/meteor-autocomplete/README.md

 };
 ```

+##### Top Level Options

 - `position` (= `top` or `bottom`) specifies if the autocomplete menu should render above or below the cursor.
 Select based on the placement of your `input`/`textarea` relative to other elements on the page.
 - `limit`: Controls how big the autocomplete menu should get.
-- `rules`: An array of matching rules for the autocomplete widget, which will be checked in order
+- `rules`: An array of matching rules for the autocomplete widget, which will be checked in order.

+##### Rule Specific Options

 - `token`: What character should trigger this rule
 - `collection`: What collection should be used to match for this rule.
 Must be a `Meteor.Collection` for client-side collections, or a string for remote collections (available in `global` on the server.)
+- `field`: The field of the collection that the rule will match against.
+Can be nested, i.e. `'profile.foo'`.
 - `options`: `'i'` (default) to specify the regex matching options.
 Both case-sensitive matches and string start anchors are needed to take advantage of server indices (see below.)
 - `matchAll`: `false` (default) to match only fields starting with the matched string.
 This means that indexes on relevant fields will help.
 Note that [regular expression searches](http://docs.mongodb.org/manual/reference/operator/query/regex/) can only use an index efficiently when the regular expression has an anchor for the beginning (i.e. `^`) of a string and is a case-sensitive match.
 Setting this field to `true` will match anywhere in the string, but will not be able to take advantage of server indices.
-- `field`: The field of the collection that the rule will match against.
-Can be nested, i.e. `'profile.foo'`.
+- `filter`: (optional) An object that will be merged with the autocomplete selector to limit the results to more specific documents in the collection.
 - `template`: The template that should be used to render each list item.
 The template will be passed the entire matched document as a data context, so render list items as fancily as you would like.
 For example, it's usually helpful to see metadata for matches as in the pictures above.
-- `callback`: An optional function which is called with one argument, when an item is selected.
+- `callback`: (optional) A function which is called with one argument, when an item is selected.

 Records that match the filter text typed after the token will be passed to the `template` sorted in ascending order by `field`.
 For example settings see one of the following: